Table of contents

 The more logical and relevant the sequence is for your prospect, the higher the probability that they will progress through your funnel.

-Lead nurturing has become a favorite step for growth marketers.
+Lead nurturing has become one of every growth marketer’s favorite steps.
 Although it may sound crude, this step simply means encouraging your lead’s progression through your funnel by using a good content strategy.

 Prepare a content framework in advance and imagine trigger scenarios.